ClickHouse/clickhouse-docs/docs/integrations/postgresql/postgres-with-clickhouse-database-engine.md

 (2, 'def');
 ```

-7. Configure the Postgres to allow connections to the new database with the new user for replication:
+7. Configure the PostgreSQLto allow connections to the new database with the new user for replication:
 below is the minimum entry to add to the `pg_hba.conf` file:
 ```
 # TYPE  DATABASE        USER            ADDRESS                 METHOD